hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 During the installation process after the seed VM is installed, the installer script looks for information about the baremetal systems.
 Specifically, it looks for this information in a file called `baremetal.csv`.
 Before you begin the installation process, you must create this file and upload the file to the installer system (seed VM) at the appropriate installation step.

 There must be one entry in this file for each baremetal system you intend to install.
-The file must contain exactly five lines for the installation.
+The file must contain exactly 7 lines for the installation.

 `<mac_address>,<ipmi_user>,<ipmi_password>,<ipmi_address>,<no_of_cpus>,<memory_MB>,<diskspace_GB>`